 BurningStars: How did the band start?

-my place of work, he was playing in an acoustic band with another guy, and he invited me to watch them play a coffee
+place of work, he was playing in an acoustic band with another guy, and he invited me to watch them play a coffee shop.
+So I

-shop.
-So I checked it out and I liked what I saw, so I asked if they needed a drummer, they said we could jam when they
+checked it out and I liked what I saw, so I asked if they needed a drummer, they said we could jam when they get back from

-get back from a quick tour to Texas and back.
-So they went on tour and met Matt in Texas and asked him to move to
+a quick tour to Texas and back.
+So they went on tour and met Matt in Texas and asked him to move to California to play

 BS: How would you describe your music to someone who is not familiar with your band?

 Paul: "ROCKNROLL that will shake your bones, and rattle your soul".
 No its just straight forward rock, with more catchy

 BS: What was the first song you wrote as a band?

 Paul: It’s the first song off our record, and the first song of our set, formerly known as “Lakeside”... now we like to call it

 BS: Where do you get the inspirations for your songwriting?